 Emotions are your enemy at the poker table.
 Sure enough that you can start feeling angry or sad when you lose while playing and you need to deal with this as well, but don’t make it even worse by starting your games when you feel bad.

 We are doing stupid things when we are tired, angry or even drunk and it can cost us a lot of money.
 Avoid starting your games when you feel bad and it will be the first, but a very big step in becoming a better poker player.

-When you will be able to deal with these emotions, you can take it one-step further and take few minutes to prepare for your sessions before starting playing.
+When you will be able to deal with these emotions, you can take it one step further and take a few minutes to prepare for your sessions before starting playing.
 To get more info about self-management and mental game make sure to get my FREE poker book!

 7. Learn poker odds

 You need to know poker odds you have to hit the winning hand and what pot odds you are getting.
 All you have to do then is make your decisions based on it and not your emotions.

 What is the pot odds?
 It is a concept that lets you understand are you getting the right price to continue with your hand and help you to make the right decision.
 This is a big concept and one that we will not be addressing deeply, but I am going to give you a quick list most common Texas Holdem hands and how many outs you have to improve a specific hand until next street: